splunk/public-o11y-docs/infrastructure/manage-navigator-dashbds.rst

    * Created by me
    * Favorites

 #.
-Click on the name of the dashboard you want to link to the navigator.
+Click on the name of the dashboard you want to add to the navigator.

 #.
 Click :guilabel:`Select` at the bottom right of the dashboard listing.

 #.
-(Optional) Repeat steps 2 through 5 to link additional dashboards to the navigator.
+(Optional) Repeat steps 2 through 5 to add additional dashboards to the navigator.

 #.
 (Optional) To change the dashboard display order on the home page for the navigator, click on a dashboard name and drag it up or down in the dashboard list.